 In addition to reporting your individual financial information, EIGA requires you to report information concerning your spouse and dependent children in several parts of the report.
-You must specify the owner of any asset, interest, or obligation to indicate that the item is owned by your spouse or dependent child.
-It is the responsibility of each reporting individual to ascertain whether a spouse or dependent child has or had any items which should be disclosed on the report.
+You must specify the owner of any asset, interest, or obligation to indicate that your spouse or dependent child owns the item.
+It is the responsibility of each reporting individual to ascertain whether a spouse or dependent child has or had any items that should be disclosed on the report.